learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 ## Objectives
 You will be able to:

-* Explore unknown JSON schemas
+* Use the JSON module to load and parse JSON documents
-* Access and manipulate data inside a JSON file
+* Load and explore unknown JSON schemas
-* Convert JSON to alternative data formats
+* Convert JSON to a pandas dataframe

 ## Loading the JSON file